CCBDA-UPC/Assignments-2025/Lab05.md

 ## Task 5.3: Test the web app locally

+### Configuration of the web application

-Create a `.env` file with the configuration of the project:
+Inside of the django-webapp folder, create a `.env` file with the configuration for the project:

 ```text
 DJANGO_DEBUG=True